Danny Webb (British actor)

 Danny Webb (born 6 June 1958) is an English television and film actor.
-He is best known for his roles as the prisoner Morse in the movie Alien 3, Thomas Cromwell in Henry VIII and as John Maynard Jefferson in the two part Doctor Who story The Impossible Planet and The Satan Pit in 2006.
+His roles include the prisoner Morse in the movie Alien 3, Thomas Cromwell in Henry VIII and John Maynard Jefferson in the two part Doctor Who story "The Impossible Planet" and "The Satan Pit" in 2006.

 Early life

 Webb was born on 6 June 1958 to Eileen and Maurice Webb.
 He attended The Royal Academy of Dramatic Art and graduated in 1977.

 Career

 Webb has appeared in many British television programmes, including The Young Indiana Jones Chronicles, Our Friends in the North, A Touch of Frost, Agatha Christie's Poirot, The Bill, Midsomer Murders, Silent Witness and Shackleton.
-He also starred in two episodes of Doctor Who - "The Impossible Planet" and "The Satan Pit", alongside lead actors David Tennant and Billie Piper.
-He has also starred in Britannia High as Jack Tyler and in New Tricks as a DJ.
+He also appeared in two episodes of Doctor Who – "The Impossible Planet" and "The Satan Pit".
+He has also appeared in Britannia High as Jack Tyler and in New Tricks as a DJ.

-In 1985 Webb starred alongside Jon Pertwee in a television adaptation of Karl Wittlinger's Broadway play, Do You Know the Milky Way? playing Kris, a psychiatric patient who believed that he came from another star.
+In 1985, Webb appeared alongside Jon Pertwee in a television adaptation of Karl Wittlinger's Broadway play, Do You Know the Milky Way? playing Kris, a psychiatric patient who believed that he came from another star.

 Webb has also had recurring roles in several television series, including Brookside, Cardiac Arrest and Life Begins.
-He also had a role in Honest, playing Mack Carter.

-Webb also appeared in the video for the song "Owner of a Lonely Heart" by the band Yes.

-In 2008 Webb appeared as the journalist Noel Botham in the BBC Four drama Hughie Green, Most Sincerely, as well as narrating the Games Workshop Black Library audiobook The Lightning Tower/The Dark King and the Gotrek and Felix audiobook Slayer of the Storm God.
+In 2008, Webb appeared as the journalist Noel Botham in the BBC Four drama Hughie Green, Most Sincerely, as well as narrating the Games Workshop Black Library audiobook The Lightning Tower/The Dark King and the Gotrek and Felix audiobook Slayer of the Storm God.
 He also had a small part as a German communications officer in the film Valkyrie starring Tom Cruise.

-In September 2009 he had a lead role in the BBC1 five-part drama series Land Girls, playing a sergeant in the Home Guard.
+In September 2009, he had a lead role in the BBC1 five-part drama series Land Girls, playing a sergeant in the Home Guard.

-Webb also appeared in Hustle, as Shaun and Emma's father, in 2010, and has played Kevin Dalton in the BBC drama Holby City.

-In 2015 Danny completed the role of Roy in the British crime thriller The Contract which was released in January 2016.
+In 2015, Danny completed the role of Roy in the British crime thriller The Contract which was released in January 2016.

+In August 2024, it was announced that Webb had been cast as Ser Arlan of Pennytree in the upcoming series A Knight of the Seven Kingdoms.